EARLIER WARS

 1LT Catherine Marie Larkin--was assigned to the 803rd MAES.
 Born on 21 Jan 1915 in Salem, Massachusetts, she had a sister and three brothers.
 She attended St James School in Salem, Essex County Homemaking School of Hathorne and graduated from the Salem Hospital Training School for nurses.
 She did further training in hospitals in Salem and Providence, Rhode Island before she joined the Army Nurse Corps.
 She was assigned to Harding Field in Baton Rouge, Louisiana where she became Chief Nurse.
 She was establishing an advanced hospital base in Calcutta, India when she died.
 The Catherine M Larkin Memorial Practice Cottage was named in her honor at the Essex County Homemaking School on 30 September 1950 and still stands today.

-1LT Kathryn KL Lloyd--
+1LT Kathryn "KL" Lloyd--

 2LT Ann L Merrill--was assigned to the 803rd MAES.